with Custom Folkestone, Creative Folkestone, Counterpoint Arts, Centre for Biocultural Diversity at the University of Kent and Folkestone Fringe

-Highlights from the program included Picnic Poetico, a collective picnic hosted by the gracious Marta Fernandez Calvo.
-Picnic Poetico drew on the relationship between language of food and artists in the kitchen, this event was held around a fire and each person bought food and a poem that was enlivened by the food.
-East End Jam explored the abundant urban Fruitfulness of the East end of Folkestone and ended with a discovery of a rouge apple tree in the wilds of the Folkestone Warren.(Be)Longing) an exhibition of new photographic work by artist Daniella Valz Gen explored the connection of migrant bodies to the land.
+The program included Picnic Poetico, a collective picnic hosted by Marta Fernandez Calvo.
+Picnic Poetico drew on the relationship between language of food and artists in the kitchen, this event was held around a fire and each person bought and read a poem that was enlivened by the food.
+East End Jam explored the abundant urban fruitfulness of the east end of Folkestone and ended with a discovery of a rouge apple tree in the wilds of the Folkestone Warren.(Be)Longing) was an exhibition of new photographic work by artist Daniella Valz Gen exploring the connection of migrant bodies to the land.
+We also hosted Mouthings a day of presentations on the relationship between food, seeds, affect and the body.

 50 Years, 50 Stories 50 Farmers’ Tales is an exhibition created by the University of Kent Ethnobotany department which showed some fascinating practices of food and land custodianship across Kent.
 And we cooked a community feast designed by Zimbabwean artist Lucky Moyo who performed with his band at a community meal with over 100 people in attendance.